Skip to Main Content

 Relief Printmaking Terms

 Woodcuts: A woodcut is made by using knives and/or gouges to carve an image into the plank side of wood.
 Depending on the type of wood used, the grain could be pronounced or it could be very smooth and almost imperceptible.
 Ink is rolled over the raised surface that is left behind after carving.
-It can be printed in a number of ways from a letterpress to a wooden spoon!
+It can be printed in a number of ways from a letterpress machine to a kitchen wooden spoon!

 Subject Headings: Common as they are, there is no subject heading for woodcuts!
 Instead, try a keyword search for "Woodcut" or the Subject search for "Relief printing--Specimens."